matthew-ia/cayo/README.md

 <Cayo src="counter.cayo.svelte" count={1} />
 ```

-The `src` prop is the only required prop, and is used to identify which Cayo Component should be rendered later.
+The `src` prop is used to identify which Cayo Component should be rendered later.
 The value of `src` needs to be the path of a Cayo, but must be relative to the components directory (e.g., `src/components` by default).
 For example, say your Cayo was `components/nested/counter.cayo.svelte`, your usage would need to change to `<Cayo src="nested/counter.cayo.svelte" />`.

 The `<Cayo>` component can be rendered on a page or any other Svelte component except other Cayos.